 The International Student & Scholar's office (ISS) helps international students and scholars maintain their nonimmigrant visa status.
-There are documents required for maintaining F1, J-1, and H-1B nonimmigrant visas that deal with travel, dependent travel, changes of degree program, transfer of schools, extension of stay, employment options, and in some cases, for entry in to the United States.
-International student or scholar advisor will either prepare these documents for you or assist you in preparing them for yourself.
+There are documents required for maintaining F1, J-1, and H-1B nonimmigrant visas that include, but are not limited to, the topics of: travel, dependent travel, changes of degree program, transfer of schools, extension of stay, employment options, and in some cases, for entry into the United States.
+The international student or scholar advisor will either prepare these documents for you, or assist you in preparing them for yourself.

-- Maintaining status: Staying in status is critical to your legal stay in the United States.
-If you fall out of status, you risk losing your benefits and legal standing.
-If you lose your status, you must apply for reinstatement with U.S. Citizenship and Immigration Services.
-If denied reinstatement, you could receive orders for immediate departure from the United States. - When you arrive: All new international students must attend the mandatory new international student orientation.
+- Maintaining status: Staying in legal visa status is critical to remaining in the United States.
+If you violate your visa status (lose your status), you risk losing your current immigration benefits and possibly future immigration benefits.
+If you violate your visa status, you will be required to depart the US or apply for reinstatement from within the US by filing an I-539 application with USCIS.
+If denied reinstatement, you could receive orders for immediate departure from the United States. - When you arrive: All new international students on an F-1 or J-1 student visa sponsored by UC Merced, must attend the mandatory New International Student Orientation.
 If you miss this mandatory orientation you must make an appointment with an international student advisor shortly after arriving on campus.
-Bring your passport and visa, your Form I-20 or Form DS-2019, your SEVIS fee receipt and I-94 along with your current address in the United States - Fulltime enrollment: Undergraduate and graduate students must enroll in a full-time course load every semester to maintain their visa status.
-For undergraduate students and graduate students with TA or GSR appointments, full-time is 12 units.
-For graduate students without a TA or GSR appointment full-time is 8 units.
+Bring your passport and visa, your Form I-20 or Form DS-2019, and I-94 along with your current address in the United States. - Full-time enrollment: Undergraduate and graduate students must enroll in a full-time course load every semester to maintain their visa status.
+For undergraduate students and graduate students, full-time is 12 units.
 For graduate students, research related to the academic degree program may also contribute to your full-time status with approval from your Graduate Group faculty members.
-Students must immediately notify the International Students and Scholars Services when considering dropping below full-time enrollment as unauthorized part-time enrollment will violate F-1 status. - Valid I-20/DS-2019: Make sure your Form I-20 (F-1 students) or Form DS-2019 (J-1 students) remains valid.
-Check the "completion date" or "program end date" on the I-20 or DS-2019.
-If you will not complete your program by the date mentioned in this form, you must speak with ISS and apply for an extension.
-This must be done no less then 30 days before it expires. - Valid passport: Keep your passport valid at least 6 months into the future. - Work authorization: Get the appropriate authorization for employment on-campus and do not work for more than 20 hours per week while school is in session.
+Students must immediately notify the International Students and Scholars Services when considering dropping below full-time enrollment as unauthorized part-time enrollment will violate F-1 and J-1 status. - Valid I-20/DS-2019: Make sure your form I-20 (F-1) or form DS-2019 (J-1) remains valid.
+Check the "program end date" or "completion date" on the I-20 or DS-2019.
+If you will not complete your program by the date mentioned on this form, you must speak with ISS and apply for an extension.
+This must be done no less then 30 days before it expires. - Valid passport: Keep your passport valid at least six (6) months into the future. - Work authorization: Get the appropriate authorization for employment on-campus and do not work for more than 20 hours per week while school is in session.
 If students want to work off-campus or participate in an internship, they should make an appointment with the International Student Advisor to receive information about off-campus work authorization options.
+Do not engage in off-campus employment without prior authorization from the International Students and Scholars office.

-- Tell us when you move: Update your address in your student portal within 10 days whenever you move so your Student & Exchange Visitor Information System (SEVIS) record can be updated as required by law.
-Also notify your International Student Advisor by email. - Report theses changes: Make sure the information on your I-20/DS-2019 form is accurate.
-If you change your major or degree level, change your name, change your funding sources, or need to shorten or extend your program, you need to inform ISS and get a new Form I-20 or Form DS-2019.
+- Tell us when you move: Update your address in your student portal within ten (10) days whenever you move so your Student & Exchange Visitor Information System (SEVIS) record can be updated as required by law.
+Also notify your International Student Advisor by email. - Report these changes: Make sure the information on your I-20/DS-2019 form is accurate.
+If you change your major or degree level, change your name, change your funding sources, or need to shorten or extend your program, you need to inform ISS and get a new form I-20 or form DS-2019.